docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 If UpdateProgressPercent returns ``suiteError_ExporterSuspended``, then the exporter should next call ``WaitForResume``, which will block until the user has unpaused the export.

 If UpdateProgressPercent returns ``exportReturn_Abort``, the exporter should take steps to abort the export and clean up.
-Note that the exporter can still continue to ask for video frames and audio samples after a cancel has been received, which is useful in certain circum- stances, such as if an exporter needs a few more frames to complete an MPEG GOP, or if it wants to include the audio for the video exported up to the point of cancel.
+Note that the exporter can still continue to ask for video frames and audio samples after a cancel has been received, which is useful in certain circumstances, such as if an exporter needs a few more frames to complete an MPEG GOP, or if it wants to include the audio for the video exported up to the point of cancel.
 This allows the exporter to generate well-formed output files, even in the case of a cancel.

 ----